puzzler42/Civ6_XCV/README.md

 This mod is theoretically compatible with any other mod since it only either adds things or replaces text.
 It IS designed to use the table structure implemented after both major expansions.
 As of the initial commit/upload I have all available official DLC/expansions.
 Situations where it may not work:

-  -All theater disctricts are replaced by another type of district
+  -All theater districts are replaced by another type of district

     ~I have run some tests as the Greeks to make sure their Acropolis is able to do these projects.
 There are no issues, but this may still be a problem with other mods depending on how they code replacements of the theater district.

   -Another mod changes how culture victories work

     ~Last I checked there were none of these, and if there were why would you try to stack them?
-In any case, depending on which mod was initiated first and how the other mod works it MIGHT stck the requirements together or one might overwrite the other.
+In any case, depending on which mod was initiated first and how the other mod works it MIGHT stick the requirements together or one might overwrite the other.

   -Something changes a table name or structure that is in use